ETC5523: Communicating with Data

 Part A: Writing the article

-Imagine you are an analyst working in a research company.
-You’re working in a field you are passionate about, and want to make your work noticed and heard.
-The first step to doing that is to write a technical report for your manager.
+You are an analyst in a research company.
+You have noticed some new academic work that is relevant to your field.
+The first step to bringing the work in house is to write a technical report for your manager.

 Your manager is competent, and reasonably technical.
 They are time-poor, and so clear communication will help make your point the fastest.
 Your report will need to include: